jadecobra/python_tdd_exercises/source/data_structures/dictionaries/index.rst

 code from the chapter
 *************************************************************************************

-Do you want to see all the CODE I typed in these chapters?
+:ref:`Do you want to see all the CODE I typed in these chapter?<data structures: dictionaries: tests>`

-* :ref:`data structures: lists: tests and solutions`
-* :ref:`data structures: list comprehensions: tests and solutions`

 ----